DanHodges/TheologicalDictionary/sophia-wisdom.md

 # Sophia, Wisdom
-Definition of Sophia, Wisdom coming soon.
+The definition of Sophia, Wisdom is coming soon!